Ovid/zen-of-test-suites/README.md

 by passing in different schemas.
 Other (well-documented) solutions, particularly those which are pure `DBI` based are welcome in this area.

-**Recommendation**: Fine-grained, well-documented fixtures which are easy to create and easy to clean up.
+**Recommendation**: Use fine-grained, well-documented fixtures which are easy to create and easy to clean up.

 ### Code coverage is poorly understood